-This Father's Day, 2.7 million children will rely on a phone call to celebrate with their incarcerated parent.
-Yet for many of these families, a short phone call is all they will be able to afford, because greedy companies like Global Tel*Link and Securus continue to charge families excessively high rates for the right to talk to their loved ones.
+Every year, 2.7 million children rely on a phone call to celebrate birthdays, holidays, and other special occasions with their incarcerated parent.
+Yet for many of these families, a short phone call is all they are able to afford, because greedy companies like Global Tel*Link and Securus continue to charge families excessively high rates for the right to talk to their loved ones.

 Studies have shown that maintaining strong relationships between families and their incarcerated loved ones is critical to the process of reentry.
 The Federal Communications Commission attempted to make these phone calls more affordable but was sued by several of the largest prison telephone operators, including Securus and Global Tel*Link.
 These companies were successful in preventing the implementation of reforms that would have fixed this broken industry and made it easier for families to stay in touch.